ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

 The global configuration store controls all the configuration data that is used by the servers that are part of the Privacy Pass ecosystem.
 This data is required to allow clients to verify server issuance responses.
+The server configuration data corresponds to all the ciphersuites and key fingerprints that have ever been used, by every server in the Privacy Pass ecosystem.

 The config store is an append-only database that supports revocation of old configurations.
+This is done by limiting the number of active configurations that a server can use at any given time.
 It should be available at a publicly-broadcasted address so that both clients and servers can access it.
 The database should preserve its history in an audit-friendly manner.

 The way that the config store is implemented can have a dramatic effect on the privacy of the clients in the Privacy Pass protocol.
 We describe